eBay/nice-modal-react/README.md

-For example, you can use below code to show a modal anywhere:
+For example, you can use the code below to show a modal anywhere:

 ```jsx
 import NiceModal from '@ebay/nice-modal-react';